Live music, food, & Appalachian heritage crafts

 One of the outbuildings on the property that will be open during the Festival is a museum of old farm implements – tools that were used by John’s family and his friends and neighbors in earlier times.

 Enjoy a beautiful natural setting.
-The Sorghum Festival also honors the splendor of the Appalachian forests and landscapes that inspired the culture and lives of our nation’s Appalachian peoples.
-The Simon Farm protects hundreds of acres of mature white oak woodlands – a forest much older than those typically found in Ohio.
+The Sorghum Festival also honors the splendor of the Appalachian forests and landscapes that inspired the culture and lives of the Appalachian people.
+The Simon Preserve protects hundreds of acres of mature white oak woodlands – a forest much older than those typically found in Ohio.
 Visitors to the farm are encouraged to tune in to the deep connection between nature and Appalachian culture throughout this event.

 What is Sorghum?

-Sorghum is a sturdy grass that is cultivated around the world as an important food crop.
-A staple in the Appalachian diet since the mid-1800’s, it is planted in early spring and its robust canes are harvested in the fall.
+Sorghum is a sturdy grass that is cultivated throughout the world as an important food crop.
+A staple in the Appalachian diet since the mid-1800s, it is planted in early spring and its robust canes are harvested in the fall.
 The canes are pressed and the juice produced is cooked until it thickens into a natural sweetener with many culinary applications.
-Only 10 gallons of the sweet juice are needed to produce 1 gallon of syrup.
-During the festival, you can watch the process from start to finish and purchase fresh sorghum syrup to take home with you as supplies last.
+Only 10 gallons of the sweet juice are needed to produce one gallon of syrup.
+Watch the process from start to finish at the Festival and purchase the delicious syrup to enjoy at home.

 Directions

-Directions from OH-41: Turn east on OH-73 off of OH-41 at Locust Grove.
+Directions from OH-41: Turn east on OH-73 off OH-41 at Locust Grove.
 Follow OH-73 east for 25 miles.
-Turn right on Careys Run/Pond Creek Road.
-Holy Trinity Catholic Church’s meeting hall will be on the right near corner on your right.
-Follow Careys Run/Pond Creek Road for a little over a mile.
-The historic homestead at 8721 Careys Run Pond Creek Road will be on your right – easily identified by the Sorghum-making mural on the side of the barn.
+Turn right on Careys Run/Pond Creek Rd.
+Holy Trinity Catholic Church’s meeting hall will be on your right.
+Follow Careys Run/Pond Creek Rd. for a little over a mile.
+The historic homestead at 8721 Careys Run Pond Creek Rd. will be on your right – easily identified by the sorghum-making mural on the side of the barn.
 The fields and wooded hills of the property can be seen on both sides of the road.
 Parking is in the field on your left, directly across from the farmstead and Pond Creek.